 Since late 2003 Ted has played a national leadership role in the effort to stabilize our climate and for a renewable energy revolution.
 He was a co-founder in 2004 of the Climate Crisis Coalition and in 2005 coordinated the USA Join the World effort leading up to December 3rd actions during the United Nations Climate Change conference in Montreal.
 In May, 2006 he began working with the Chesapeake Climate Action Network and was CCAN National Campaign Coordinator until his retirement in October, 2015.
 He is currently working as a volunteer with the group Beyond Extreme Energy, which he co-founded in 2014.

 He has participated in and led hundreds of actions.
-He has been arrested seventeen times for acts of nonviolent civil disobedience, including six times between October, 2006 and April, 2011 on climate issues.
+He has been arrested nineteen times for acts of nonviolent civil disobedience, including six times between October, 2006 and April, 2011 on climate issues.

 As the national coordinator of the People’s Alliance, he helped to organize the 1980 People’s Convention of several thousand people on the devastated Charlotte St. area in the South Bronx and a march of 15,000 people to Madison Square Garden just before the Democratic Convention.
 In 2002 he was a primary organizer of the April 20th, 80,000-person march in Washington, D.C. against the militaristic and repressive response of the Bush administration to the 9/11 terrorist attacks.
 Also in 2002, he was a Green Party of New Jersey candidate for U.S. Senate.

 Over the years, Ted’s commitment to social justice has led him to partake in 20 extended fasts, six of which were for more than a month, including the Climate Emergency Fast in the fall of 2007 and two fasts in 2009.
 During the Climate Emergency Fast he ate no solid food for 107 days as part of an effort to get Congress to pass strong climate legislation.